 NEIS is opposed to the continued use of nuclear power both in this country and worldwide.
 When we started NEIS in 1981, we had four main reasons for opposing nuclear power:

-2.) it’s too expensive compared to other ways of meeting legitimate energy needs for electric service;
+2.) it’s exorbitantly too expensive compared to other ways of meeting legitimate energy needs for electric service;

 3.) it produces long‑lived and dangerous radioactive wastes which must be kept out of the environment for hundreds to thousands of years, and at a great financial cost to society;

-4.) if it weren’t for the first three problems, nuclear power would actually be an unimportant energy resource, since so many other better choices exist for us to use to meet our energy needs.
+4.) if it weren’t for the first three problems, nuclear power would actually be an unimportant energy resource, since so many other better choices exist for us to use to meet our energy needs; and because inefficient use and production of electricity amounts to a greater amount of electricity than is produced by all the nation’s nuclear reactors combined.
 More detailed explanations of these positions will be found in the “Literature” materials throughout this website.

 Since our founding, we have had to add four more objections to the continued use of nuclear power:

-5.) it contributes worldwide to the illegal and unwanted spread of nuclear materials, technology, and eventually weapons, like in Korea, Pakistan, Israel and Iraq;
+5.) it contributes worldwide to the uncontrolled spread of nuclear expertise, materials, technology, and eventually weapons, as has been demonstrated in Korea, India, Pakistan, Israel, and presumed in Iran;

-6.) it cannot efficiently or safely help solve other serious energy-related environmental problems like Global Warming, and
+6.) it cannot efficiently or safely help solve other serious energy-related environmental problems like Climate Disruption, and

-7.) it cannot efficiently or safely end our dependance on foreign oil imports, despite what nuclear industry advertising claims.
+7.) it cannot and does not end our dependence on foreign oil imports, despite what nuclear industry advertising claims.

-8.) there is a great risk of a terrorist incident at a nuclear plant or – surprisingly, much more dangerous – at a waste storage site.
+8.) there is a great and increased risk of a terrorist incident at a nuclear plant or – surprisingly, much more dangerous – at radioactive waste storage sites, and along proposed transportation routes.

 But, NEIS is not just “against” nuclear power.
-We are in favor of energy conservation, energy efficiency, cogeneration and renewable energy resources, and want them to take over nuclear power’s role, while also helping to improve the condition of both the environment and the economy.
+We are in favor of energy conservation, energy efficiency, cogeneration and renewable energy resources, and want them to take over nuclear power’s role in electricity production, while also helping to improve the condition of both the environment and the economy.
 This is the direction in which our country should go as it makes future energy choices.
 This is discussed more in the literature piece entitled, “Energy: As If Common Sense Mattered.”

 If you need more information, or some explanation of what we have already provided, feel free to call or write.